 Reach Out and Touch a Customer – with Email

 Staying in touch via email is one of the easiest and most effective ways to kick off a loyalty campaign.
 You can start simple by creating a steady stream of communication around your loyalty program.
 There are many free or low-cost email marketing solutions such as Constant Contact, Vertical Response and MailChimp that are easy to use and implement.
 These systems have pre-built templates or can be customized to more closely reflect your business’ unique brand.

 Keep Your Customers Engaged

-I know you keep hearing it, but we’re going to say it again.
+We know you keep hearing it, but we’re going to say it again.
 Social media is an extremely effective way to engage with existing customers on a regular basis.
 Take the time to understand which social media channels (Facebook, Pinterest, Foursquare, Instagram to name a few) your customers engage with the most.
-Once you’ve selected the right network(s), build your social community through varied and engaging content and posts – creating many options for sharing and referring.
+Once you’ve selected the right network(s), build your social community through varied and engaging content and create unique options for sharing and referring.

 Bottom line?
-For most businesses, it can cost up to 10 times more to acquire a new customer than to retain an existing one – all the more reason for customer loyalty.
+For most businesses, it can cost up to 10 times more to acquire a new customer than to retain an existing one.
+Sounds like all the more reason for a customer loyalty program.
 So, go on, give it a try.